taikoxyz/docs/src/content/docs/guides/bridge-tokens.md

 ---
 title: Bridge tokens
+description: This guide will help you use the bridge to send tokens between Sepolia and Taiko.
 ---

 This guide will help you use the bridge to send tokens between Sepolia and Taiko.
-You can read more about how bridging in the core concepts [here](/core-concepts/bridging).

 ## Prerequisites